MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 | [`random_access_range`](#random_access_range) | Specifies a range that can read and write by index. |
 | [`contiguous_range`](#contiguous_range) | Specifies a range whose elements are sequential in memory and can be accessed using pointer arithmetic. |

 In the preceding table, concepts are listed in order of increasing capability.
 A range that meets the requirements of a concept generally meets the requirements of the concepts in the rows that precede it.
 For example, a `random_access_range` has the capability of a `bidirectional_range`, `forward_range`, `input_range`, and `output_range`.
-However, an exception is `input_range` which doesn't have the capability of an `output_range` because it can't be written to.
+Except `input_range`, which doesn't have the capability of an `output_range` because it can't be written to.

 Other range concepts include: